jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 [^strip-types]: Even though TypeScript defines both a language **and** a compiler for that language, in practice it's not much different from Flow here.
 A goal of the TypeScript compiler is to generate JavaScript that closely resembles the original TypeScript, so it doesn't do compile-time optimizations based on the types.

-[Reason] (i.e., ReasonML) is an exciting effort to bring all the benefits of the OCaml tool chain to the masses.
+[Reason] (i.e., ReasonML) is an exciting effort to bring all the benefits of the OCaml tool chain to the web.
 In particular, Reason works using OCaml's very mature optimizing compiler alongside BuckleScript (which turns OCaml to JavaScript) to emit great code.